Admission to the MSt in Ancient Philosophy

 If your degree is not from the UK, visit the University's International Qualifications page for guidance on the qualifcations and grades that would usually be considered to meet the University's minimum entry requirements.
 If your degree is from a country not included in that list, then you should contact the UK National Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC).

-The entry requirements state that the Faculty of Philosophy usually ask for an undergraduate degree in Philosophy, Classics or a closely-related discipline for admission to the MSt in Ancient Philosophy.
-However, the admissions board may decide to consider you for admission to the MSt in Ancient Philosophy, but this cannot be guaranteed.
-The Faculty cannot unfortunately give you an assessment as to whether your current degree makes you eligible – as someone’s whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course and it is therefore impossible to predict the judgement that will be made by the admissions board.
+The admissions board may decide to consider you for admission to the MSt in Ancient Philosophy if you have a degree that is not in Philosophy, Classics or a closely-related discipline, but this cannot be guaranteed.
+The Faculty unfortunately cannot give you an assessment as to whether your current degree makes you eligible, as the whole application (including, and especially, the writing sample and references) is reviewed in order to make a decision on admissions to the course.
+It is therefore impossible to predict the judgement that will be made by the admissions board.

-There is no formal requirement for applicants to have previously studied Ancient Greek for entry to the MSt in Ancient Philosophy, but applicants with no prior knowledge of Ancient Greek are recommended to study some Ancient Greek before their entry to the course.
+There is no formal requirement for applicants to have previously studied Ancient Greek for entry to the MSt in Ancient Philosophy, but applicants with no prior knowledge of Ancient Greek are encouraged to study some Ancient Greek before their entry to the course.

 It should also be noted that although there is no course requirement that MSt in Ancient Philosophy students without any (or with little) Ancient Greek should attend the Ancient Greek language classes currently run by the Faculty of Classics, it is nonetheless highly recommended that they do so, as being able to read philosophical texts in the original language is an advantage for Ancient Philosophy studies.
 Specifically, if you intend to continue to the DPhil in Philosophy, you are normally required to have attended the relevant classes in Ancient Greek.